NICKY-TECH/TIME-TRACKING-DASHBOARD/README.md

 ></div>
 ```

+### LOCAL USE

+If you want to run this project locally, follow the steps below:

+1. Fork Repo

+2. Open Project

+3. RUN: npm install

+4. RUN: npm run dev

 ### Useful resources

 - [ classname npm package](https://www.npmjs.com/package/classnames) - This helped me add conditonal classes to my project in a clearner manner.